prasadnarwadkar/AutotaskWebAPI/docs/index.md

 # Roadmap

 At present, everything in basic mode of API usage is supported.
-In the near future, I have planned to support more business rules handled in Web API rather than facing errors from Autotask SOAP API and propagating them back to Web API.
+In the near future, I have planned to support more business rules in Web API rather than facing errors thrown by Autotask SOAP API and propagating them back to Web API.

 # More Advanced Examples